wilfredinni/python-cheatsheet/blog_files/pysheet.md

 >>>     print('{} is {} years old'.format(n, a))
 Pete is 6 years old
 John is 23 years old
-Alice is 44 years old
+Elizabeth is 44 years old
 ```

 ### The in and not in Operators